johanneskern/gm_ethzurich/events/club3/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Club3 tech meetup: zk Rollups | powered by very early
+name: Club3 tech meetup - zk Rollups | powered by very early

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.